City of LA Sues Reporter, Police Critics Over Mistaken Release of Officers' Photos

 The records were produced by the LAPD last year in response to public record act requests filed in 2021 and 2022.

-The second requester was the "Stop LAPD Spying Coalition," which asked for similar data in December 2022 and in March 2023, published the website "watchthewatchers.net," that allows users to search for any LAPD officer by name or serial number.
+The second requester was the Coalition, which asked for similar data in December 2022 and in March 2023, published the website "watchthewatchers.net," that allows users to search for any LAPD officer by name or serial number.

 On Tuesday an attorney who said he represented more than 300 undercover officers told reporters that the photo release had already endangered officers, but he did not provide specific incidents or details.